Rights Respecting Schools

 Staff involvement has been led by our Rights Respecting Working Party, as we have gathered resources, provided staff training and ensured children’s rights are consistently respected and promoted.
 We have also undertaken staff training provided by external agencies.

-Every three weeks, we focus on a new article within our intentional planning which we introduce to the children through stories and videos.
-Here you can see some of the different rights we have focused on and the different ways in which the children have been invited to learn about their rights:
+Every three weeks, we focus on a new article within our intentional planning which we introduce to the children through stories, songs and videos.
+Here you can see some of the different rights we have been focusing on and the different ways in which the children have been invited to learn about their rights:

 Article 2 : All children have rights.